 You’ve heard for years about the benefits of green tea, but did you know it’s one of the best brain foods for seniors?

-Besides supporting metabolism and digestion, green tea also improves brain function and reduces mental fatigue thanks to amino acids, enzymes, and vitamins.
+Besides supporting metabolism and digestion, green tea improves brain function and reduces mental fatigue thanks to amino acids, enzymes, and vitamins.

 Here are a few ways to mix up the usual cup of tea: